 When It Does Rain, It Well and Truly Pours.
 It’s Wonderful!

-Get caught it in it unprepared and you’ll get completely saturated, not just wet.
-The most torrential rains bucket down, cascading over rooftops and awnings, and flooding the streets that quickly transform into creeks, before the water subsides, disappearing into the drains and river as rapidly as it came.
+Get caught it in it unprepared and you’ll get completely saturated, not just a little wet.
+The most torrential rains truly bucket down, cascading over rooftops and awnings, and flooding streets that quickly transform into creeks, before the water subsides, disappearing into the drains and river as rapidly as it came.

-While rain can ruin a holiday elsewhere, life goes on as normal in the monsoonal tropics.
-You can browse markets, boutiques, galleries, and museums, do a cooking course or another kind of class, pamper yourself at a spa, eat and drink at Cambodia’s cool cafés, restaurants and bars, see a performance, traditional show or movie, and you can even go to the circus.
-We have lots more suggestions in this guide to things to do in Siem Reap when it rains and we’ll soon be adding similar posts for Phnom Penh and Battambang.
+You can go shopping, explore the many markets, browse galleries and museums, do a cooking course or another kind of class, get a massage, pamper yourself at a spa, eat and drink at Cambodia’s cool cafés, restaurants and bars, see a performance, traditional show or a movie, and you can even spend a night at the circus (no animals!).

 Everything is Cheaper During the Rainy Season in Cambodia

-Flights to Cambodia are cheaper because it’s low season here and fewer people are travelling here.
-(That also means planes are emptier, which means you might have some free seats to sprawl out on, and the immigration queues at the airport also move faster.
+Flights to Cambodia are cheaper during the monsoon because it’s low season and fewer people are travelling here.
+That also means planes are emptier, which means you might have some free seats to sprawl out on, and the immigration queues at the airport also move faster.

-Cambodia’s Smiling Laidback Locals Are Even Friendlier
+Cambodia’s Friendly Laidback Locals Are Even Friendlier and More Chilled